6 Reasons Why Businesses Fail

 Why do these reasons remain untold?

 Simple.
-Most of the time, the business owner doesn’t realize that these reasons are what caused their failure, and consultants generally don’t ask the kinds of questions that would identify them.
+Most of the time, business owners don’t realize that these reasons caused their failure, and business consultants generally don’t ask the kinds of questions that would identify them.

 1) Focusing on Short-Term Profits Rather than Building Long-Term Value